We recommended that all volunteers:

 Yes!
 Prison Book Program is run entirely by volunteers.
 We have jobs to match all abilities ranging from sit-down jobs to moving heavy boxes.
 Volunteers jobs include picking books to match requests, packing them up to be mailed, sorting and shelving book donations and processing incoming mail.

 Primarily, volunteers do one of three jobs: choose books to match book requests, double-check the selections of the pickers, or prepare packages for mailing.
 Other tasks include opening and sorting mail, sorting book donations and more.
-See our work involved page for more info.
+See the “What Do Volunteers Do?” section on our volunteer page for more info.

 Book enthusiasts under 16 are welcome but must be accompanied by an adult.
 Before your child volunteers, please consider the work that is involved.
 More info on the specific tasks involved can be found on our volunteer page.